ianstormtaylor/slate/Contributing.md

 Which will also compile the source files.
 Then run the tests with:

 ```
-npm test
+npm run tests
 ```

-If you need to debug something, you can add a `debugger` line to the source, and then run `npm test debug`.
-Or, if you only want to run a specific test or tests, you can run `npm test -- --fgrep "match this string"` flag which will filter the tests being run.
+If you need to debug something, you can add a `debugger` line to the source, and then run `npm run tests debug`.
+Or, if you only want to run a specific test or tests, you can run `npm run tests -- --fgrep "match this string"` flag which will filter the tests being run.

 To keep the source rebuilding on every file change, you need to run an additional watching command: